 The stomach is a thick-walled muscular bag that is located on the left side of the abdominal cavity.
 It is the largest part of the human digestive system.
-Stomach acts as a storage tank for food so that the body has time to digest large meals properly.
+Food takes time to digest, hence the stomach acts as a storage tank.
 It receives food from the food pipe at one end and opens into the small intestine at the other end.
-The inner walls of the stomach consist of the gastric glands which secrete mucus, hydrochloric acid, and digestive enzymes.
-These continue the digestion of food that began in the mouth.
+The inner walls of the stomach consist of the gastric glands which secrete mucus, hydrochloric acid, and digestive enzymes that help to digest the food.

 Mucus protects the lining of the stomach while acid kills bacteria that enter the body along with the food.
 Hydrochloric acid also makes the medium in the stomach, acidic which helps the digestive enzymes like pepsin to act.
 The digestive enzymes break down proteins into simpler substances.